 Judge Proctor allowed me to move about the United States to seek broadcast employment.
 I started my life over in Moline, Illinois, developing a very successful morning show.
 But more important--I began attending a gospel preaching church.
 After a few weeks, I developed a hunger to trust God with all my life.
 I was having illicit sex at that time, and promptly told this gal that we must end that.
 She went ballistic, but eight days later she too gave her life to God, asking for His gift of salvation in Jesus!

-A year and a half later, as the radio show skyrocketed, I was privileged to marry my wife of nearly 40 years, Debbie.
+A year and a half later, as the radio show skyrocketed, I was privileged to marry my wife of nearly 40 years.
 She's been wonderful...and so faithful to our Lord.
 We had two fine young adult children.
-Our daughter is an award-winning teacher, and our son serves in a church-worship band.
+Our daughter is an award-winning teacher, and our son is married and serves in a church-worship band.

 Thanks for taking a few minutes with me.
 People in your family and friends need you to "live God's Love and Truth" right there in front of them...CARING FOR 'EM IN REAL WAYS!
 Let Jesus fill your heart and give you His boldness and humility, so you can bless many! --jack